India and China Race to Develop Cheaper Obesity Drugs as Patents Expire

 Que: What are GLP-1 drugs?

-GLP-1 drugs are a class of medications working like the glucagon-like peptide 1 hormone, which controls blood sugar levels, suppresses appetite and leads to weight loss.
+Ans.
+GLP-1 drugs are a group of medicines that resemble the glucagon-like peptide 1 hormone, which control the glucose release in the blood, acts as a depressor for appetite, and leads to weight loss.

 Que: Which are the companies developing affordable obesity drugs?

-Glenmark Pharmaceuticals and Biocon of India, and various local companies in China, are engaged in developing biosimilars of obesity medication and newer formulations.
+Ans: Glenmark Pharmaceuticals and Biocon of India, and many local companies of China, are working on developing biosimilars of obesity medication and other new formulations.

 Que: When will semaglutide biosimilars hit the Indian market?

-Semaglutide biosimilars would be available in India after the expiry of the patent in 2026.
-Several companies have already applied for production-linked incentives for their development.
+Ans: Semaglutide biosimilars would be available in India after the expiry of the patent in 2026.
+Several companies have already applied for production-linked incentives for their development

 Que: Do obesity medications carry any risks?